Malawi – JOFA ACTE

 The use of mercury, a highly toxic metal is common.
 Mercury is used in the extraction of gold from ore, but its mishandling can lead to severe health consequences.
 This implies that children working without any protective gear are at a considerable risk of mercury poisoning which can lead to neurological issues and other serious health complications.

-Plan International Malawi (PIM) is implementing the Joining forces for Africa (JOFA) in a consortium with Save the Children International (SCI).
+Plan International Malawi (PIM) is implementing the Joining Forces for Africa (JOFA) in a consortium with Save the Children International (SCI).